-Plaza: usable open space at ground level accessible to the public.
+Plaza: A publicly accessible open space with access from a public street.
 Subject to minimum dimension and design requirements established by the Specific Plan.

 Primary curb line: the face of the predominant curb of an individual block forming the edge of the street.